BorislavIvanov/Telerik_Academy/01. Programming/03. C# OOP/03. Extension Methods, Lambda Expressions and LINQ/README.md

 15. Extract all Marks of the students that enrolled in 2006.
 (The students from 2006 have 06 as their 5-th and 6-th digit in the FN).

-16. /* Create a class Group with properties GroupNumber and DepartmentName.
+16. (Difficult task) Create a class Group with properties GroupNumber and DepartmentName.
 Introduce a property Group in the Student class.
 Extract all students from "Mathematics" department.
 Use the Join operator.

 17. Write a program to return the string with maximum length from an array of strings.